Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Examples

+See Appendix~\ref{app:approx-tele-just-PPT} for a proof.
+We note here that PPT constraints are implied by the two-PPT-extendibility constraints given in Proposition~\ref{prop:simplified-SDP-two-ext-sim-id}, so that the optimal value in \eqref{eq:sdp-approx-tele-just-ppt} is not smaller than the optimal value in \eqref{eq:obj-func-qec-simp}.
+We also note that an SDP bearing some similarities to that in \eqref{eq:sdp-approx-tele-just-ppt} was presented in \cite{FWTD19}, but that SDP calculates a bound on one-shot distillable entanglement, whereas the SDP in \eqref{eq:sdp-approx-tele-just-ppt} calculates a bound on the error of approximate teleportation.

+In the following example, we show that two-PPT-extendibility gives strictly stronger bounds than PPT constraints alone, when optimizing over one-way LOCC channels.
+Consider the following mixed state:

-where $p \in (0,1)$, $\Phi_{\hat{A}\hat{B}}$ is the maximally entangled state and $\sigma_{\hat{A}}$, and $\sigma_{\hat{B}}$ are randomly selected density matrices.
-Using this state as the resource for unideal teleportation, lower bounds on the simulation error, as given by the two-PPT-extendibility criterion, are stronger than those given by the PPT criterion, for small values of $p$.
-Figure~\ref{fig:difference} compares the lower bounds obtained for different values of $p$ and randomly generated $\sigma_{\hat{A}}$ and $\sigma_{\hat{B}}$.
+where $p \in [0,1]$, $\Phi_{\hat{A}\hat{B}}$ is the maximally entangled state of Schmidt rank three, $\pi_{\hat{A}}$ is the maximally mixed state of dimension three, and $\sigma_{\hat{B}}$ is a randomly selected $3\times 3$ density matrix.
+Using the state in \eqref{eq:special-mixed-state} as the resource for approximate teleportation, lower bounds on the simulation error, as given by two-PPT-extendibility, are stronger than those given by PPT constraints alone, for small values of $p$.
+Figure~\ref{fig:difference} compares the lower bounds obtained for different values of $p$ and randomly generated $\sigma_{\hat{B}}$.
+The state $\sigma_{\hat{B}}$ that was used to generate data for Figure~\ref{fig:difference} is as follows:

-We note here that the SDP calculations depend on the choice of $\sigma_{\hat{A}}$ and $\sigma_{\hat{B}}$.
-In fact, for some special choices the difference in the errors disappears for all values of $p$, e.g., maximally mixed states.

-It still remains open to determine the full set of resource states for which the two-PPT-extendibility criterion gives stronger bounds on the simulation error.
-Regardless, this example demonstrates that including extendibility constraints can improve the bounds obtained using PPT constraints only.
+We note here that the SDP calculations depend on the choice of $\sigma_{\hat{B}}$.
+For certain choices of $\sigma_{\hat{B}}$, the difference in the errors disappears for all values of $p$, e.g., when $\sigma_{\hat{B}}$ is a maximally mixed state.
+It still remains open to determine the full set of resource states for which two-PPT-extendibility gives stronger bounds on the simulation error.
+Regardless, this example demonstrates that including two-PPT-extendibility constraints can improve the bounds obtained using the PPT constraints alone.

+One can consider the same comparison for approximate quantum error correction.
+Using similar techniques, we derive the following SDP lower bound on the simulation error of approximate quantum error correction for a channel $\mathcal{N}_{\hat{A}\to \hat{B}}$, when using PPT and non-signaling constraints only:

+See Appendix~\ref{sec:PPT-NS-alone-approx-QEC} for a proof.
+We note here that essentially the same SDP was given in \cite{LM15} (up to a transpose in the objective function).
+The SDP in \cite{LM15} resulted from taking the error criterion to be in terms of entanglement fidelity when transmitting the maximally entangled state.
+Our proof here clarifies that essentially the same SDP results when using normalized diamond distance or channel infidelity as the error criterion.
+The second constraint in the SDP ($d^2\operatorname{Tr}_{\hat{A}}[K_{\hat{A}\hat{B}}]=I_{\hat{B}}$) corresponds to the non-signaling condition.
+Following the same reasoning as in Remark~\ref{rem:NS_LOCC}, removing this constraint leads to an SDP that provides a lower bound on the simulation error of approximate quantum error correction assisted by one-way LOCC.